![]() |

 craft store in the county to sell locally made crafts and manned this

-innovative craft shop three days a week for over 3 years. |
+innovative craft shop three days a week for over 3 years.
+If all

-of a county planning and development council, served as a volunteer on the
+a county planning and development council, served as a volunteer on the

-Memorial Hospital Board for six years, working tirelessly to get a medical
+Memorial Hospital Board for six years, working tirelessly to get a

-to locate back home, if they so desire.
+opportunity to locate back home, if they so desire.
 This

 special person once served in an elected capacity for fifteen years as a